 email@example.com Office: 212.393.6474 Fax: 212.237-8491

-The Student Travel fund provides students and student groups with funding to travel to conferences to enhance their professional and academic development.
+The Student Travel Program provides students and student groups with funding to travel to conferences to enhance their professional and academic development.
 In addition, students can request funds for a John Jay College and/or City University of New York Study Abroad Program.
-The maximum contribution for an individual proposal is $1,500.
-The maximum contribution for a group (4 or more students) is $5,000. .
+The maximum contribution for an individual application is $1,500.
+The maximum contribution for a group application (4 or more students) is $5,000.